mbenitez92/mbenitez92.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Health Economics at The Wharton School, University of Pennsylvania.
-I am on the Job Market in the 2025/2026 academic year.
+I am an applied microeconomist with a focus on health economics.
+I am currently a postdoctoral fellow at the Munk School of Global Affairs and Public Policy at the University of Toronto.
+I received my PhD in Health Economics at The Wharton School, University of Pennsylvania.
 My primary research interests include the design of the healthcare system and access to healthcare services.

-My email is <a href="mailto:mbenitez@wharton.upenn.edu">mbenitez@wharton.upenn.edu</a>.
+My email is <a href="mailto:a.benitez@utoronto.ca">a.benitez@utoronto.ca</a>.